 Lovebirds as Pets and How You Care

 Pet Communication

-When she needs to become a pet or snuggled, Bonnie barks and whistles, to demonstrate that she wants to be interested in what I am doing.
-When I’m too close to her nest during a hormonal time, she grumbles, and her features fluff.
-She begs to be released by running her beak up and down her cage bars, and when the dog comes too close she yells an alarm call.
-With her ability to communicate what she desires, she inspires me every day.
+Bonnie barks and whistles when she wants to be a pet or snuggled, indicating that she is interested in what I am doing.
+When I get too close to her nest during a hormone cycle, she grumbles, and her features puff.
+She begs to be released by running her beak up and down the cage bars, and when the dog gets too close, she cries a warning.
+Her capacity to convey her desires inspires me every day.

-Lovebirds are highly active.
-We want to be at the center of the action constantly.
-Even the birds of the family seem to enjoy walking with their owner on the shoulder.
-Although they are vigilant, it is far too interesting to take a shoulder ride to avoid and can help build trust.
+Lovebirds are quite busy.
+We want to always be at the center of the activity.
+Even the family’s birds seem to enjoy walking on their owner’s shoulders.
+Although they are cautious, it is just too appealing to avoid and can aid in the development of trust.

+Lovebirds as Pets and How You Care